Art Ceccarelli

-Arthur Edward Ceccarelli (April 2, 1930 – July 11, 2012) was a pitcher in Major League Baseball who played for the Kansas City Athletics, Baltimore Orioles, and Chicago Cubs in parts of five seasons spanning 1955–1960.
+Arthur Edward Ceccarelli (April 2, 1930 – July 11, 2012) was an American pitcher in Major League Baseball who played for the Kansas City Athletics, Baltimore Orioles, and Chicago Cubs in parts of five seasons spanning 1955–1960.
 Listed at 6' 0", 190 lb., he batted right-handed and threw left-handed.

 Ceccarelli was a pitching star for West Haven High School in the 1940s before signing a bonus contract with the Brooklyn Dodgers in 1948.